-Each NFC tag that we sell and almost all the NFC tags on the market contain an effectively unique seven byte unique ID.
+Each NFC tag that we sell and many of the NFC tags on the market contain an effectively unique seven byte unique ID.
 Seven bytes equates to 14 hexadecimal characters.
 A hexadecimal character is a number from 0 to 9 or a letter from A to F. Therefore an NFC tag might have a unique ID such as '04 9C 64 D2 45 2B 80'.
 This UID can be used by an App, for example, to uniquely identify a tag and therefore something that that tag is attached to.
 If Seritag supply a batch of tags to you, we can also supply a list of the UID's within those tags.

 This is called UID Scanning.